predix-ui/predix-ui/_pages/develop/context-browser.md

 Let's break down the code in the CodePen above:

-**0. Same setup as the CodePen above:** All the setup in the basic CodePen above is included here, including importing the px-context-browser components, binding an open trigger to the context browser, etc. See the CodePen example above for an introduction to these concepts.
+**0. Same setup as previous CodePen above:** All the setup in the basic CodePen above is included here, including the importing of the px-context-browser components, binding an open trigger to the context browser, etc. See the CodePen example above for an introduction to these concepts.

-**1. Use sample Polymer app view defined below:** To simulate a real app binding to the context browser data, add a `sample-app-view` component to the page and define it below.
-This component will wrap up the `px-context-browser` component and some other behaviors in the same way a Polymer app view would.
+**1. Create sample Polymer app view:** To simulate a real app binding to the context browser data, we add a `sample-app-view` component to the page and define it further down.
+This component wraps the `px-context-browser` component and some other behaviors in the same way a Polymer app view would.

-**2: Bind data to and from context browser:** Bind the `openTrigger` and `items` properties down from the sample component into the context browser.
-Bind the selected context up from the context browser into the sample component as `selectedContextItem`.
-When the user selects a new item in the context browser, `selectedContextItem` will be updated and set to the new item.
+**2: Bind data to and from context browser:** The `openTrigger` and `items` properties are bound down from the sample view into the context browser.
+The selected context is bound up from the context browser into the sample view as `selectedContextItem`.
+When the user selects a new item in the context browser, `selectedContextItem` is updated and set to the new item.

-**3. Show data from the selected context:** The `selectedContextItem` will be set to one of the objects defined in the context browser's `items` property.
-Each item has some fields that are used by the context browser to show it to the user: label, id, children.
-Any additional data added to the item will be ignored by the context browser.
-This is a convenient way to store static data about items.
+**3. Show data from the selected context:** The `selectedContextItem` is set to one of the objects defined in the context browser's `items` property.
+Each item has fields that the context browser uses for display: label, id, and children.
+The context browser will ignore any additional data stored in the item object, making it a convenient way to store static data about context items.

-In the sample component's properties section below, some additional metadata will be added to each item as `data`.
-Each context item represents a location in the United States.
-The metadata will include the population and area (size) of the context item.
+In the sample view's Properties section, some additional metadata is added to each item as `data`.
+Each context item represents a location in the United States - the metadata includes the population and area (size) of the context item.
 Data-bind those values here to display them to the user.

 **4. Set context items to pass to the browser:** Define some items to pass to the context browser and add the population and area metadata to each item.
 See the `keys` property for a list of reserved keys that should not be used for metadata.
 These keys can be changed.
 Any unreserved key can be used to store data about a context item.